This post contains affiliate links & photos. See our full disclosure here.

 A few years ago when white shag area rugs were so popular, I wanted one but wasn’t willing to pay the price tag that most of them were selling for.
 So I looked and looked for one that was less costly.

-Part of the issue was that I needed at least an 8 foot by 10 foot rug to fit our space correctly.
+Part of the issue was that I needed at least an 8-foot by 10-foot rug to fit our space correctly.
 And by correctly I mean that all of the front legs of the furniture at least had to be on the rug.
 None of that floating-the-rug-in-the-middle-of-the-room-with-nothing-but-the-coffee-table-on-it nonsense!
-(Learn more about proper rug sizing in our how to decorate handbook – Cozy and Beautiful.)
+(Learn more about proper rug sizing in our how-to-decorate course – Decorating Uncomplicated.)

-So be patient and shop around, check big box stores, online shops and even kijiji and craigslist.
+So be patient and shop around, check big box stores, online shops, Facebook Marketplace and even Kijiji and craigslist.
 And don’t buy a rug that’s too small for your space!

 5. Update the Lampshades